tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

   - Throughout the Meditations, Marcus Aurelius demonstrates a capacity for compassion and empathy, emphasizing their importance in fostering a sense of connectedness and understanding with others.
   - He encourages us to see beyond our own perspectives and to recognize the shared humanity that unites us all, urging us to embrace the role of “citizens of the world” and to act in the best interests of the collective.
   - He reminds us that we are all on this journey of life together and that by extending our compassion and empathy to others, we contribute to the greater good and enrich our own lives in the process.
+  - Comparison, approval, fear of disgrace... all bad habits that centre around the ego.
+If we let go of them and learn to love ourselves in equal measure with how we love the world then we are more likely to make our way more peacefully through life.

 - **STRATEGIES FOR ENHANCING OUR CONNECTIONS WITH OTHERS**
   - The following strategies can help you nurture compassion and empathy in your daily life, enhancing your connections with others: